 MF may seek to generate income by participating in affiliate programs or through other advertising or sponsorship relationships.
 Affiliate and advertising programs enable publishers to earn a commission if a reader clicks on certain links on their website or purchases a product or service after clicking through certain links.

-MF currently maintains active affiliate relationships with Amazon.com, Black Lapel, Bonobos, Brooks Brothers, Knot Standard, Nordstrom, Proper Cloth and Warby Parker.
+MF currently maintains active affiliate relationships with companies including Amazon.com, Bonobos, Brooks Brothers, Knot Standard, Ledbury, Nordstrom, Proper Cloth, Trunk Club, Unsimply Stitched and Warby Parker.
 MF also uses Skimlinks to help automate the process of associating affiliate links to products.
 Through Skimlinks, MF has indirect access to a number of other affiliate programs with whom Skimlinks maintains a direct relationship.
 MF also displays advertising through Google AdSense.

 MF is open to sponsorship and affiliate opportunities from companies whose products or services align with the site’s mission and point of view.
 For more information, please contact MF.

 Modern Fellows strives to adhere to a civil tone and to encourage open discourse and exchanges of ideas — an increasing challenge in a world where digital anonymity can encourage incivility — but is not responsible for the content of any comments posted by others on this blog.

 Your privacy is important